Foreign Earned Income Tax Information for U.S. Citizens

 In general, nontaxable allowances include travel allowances and the part-of-living allowances for utilities, housing, clothing, food, and household supplies.
 They should not be included on your W-2, and they are tax free whether they're paid by the U.S. government or the foreign country in which you are stationed.

-Related Foreign Income Links
+Related Foreign Income Information

 What If I Have Foreign Bank and Financial Accounts and I Am a U.S. Citizen?